OpenJDK: IcedTea and inclusion in software distributions

-In order to bundle OpenJDK in Fedora and other free Linux distributions, OpenJDK needed to be buildable using only free software components.
+To bundle OpenJDK in Fedora Linux and other free Linux distributions, OpenJDK needed to be buildable using only free software components.
 Due to the encumbered components in the class library and implicit assumptions within the build system that the JDK being used to build OpenJDK was a Sun JDK, this was not possible.
 To achieve openness, Red Hat started the IcedTea project in June 2007.

 It began life as an OpenJDK/GNU Classpath hybrid that could be used to bootstrap OpenJDK, replacing the encumbrances with code from GNU Classpath.

 On November 5, 2007, Red Hat signed both the Sun Contributor Agreement and the OpenJDK Community TCK License.
-One of the first benefits of this agreement is tighter alignment with the IcedTea project, which brings together Fedora, the Linux distribution, and JBoss, the application server, technologies in a Linux environment.
+One of the first benefits of this agreement is tighter alignment with the IcedTea project, which brings together the Linux distribution Fedora, and JBoss, the application server, technologies in a Linux environment.
 IcedTea provided free software alternatives for the few remaining proprietary sections in the OpenJDK project.